florianeckerstorfer/sublime-phex/README.md

 ### Create Class

-The create class command allows you to create a new PHP class.
+The *Create Class* command allows you to create a new PHP class.
 This currently only works if you are working in a project.
 By default the class is created based on the project root folder and if there is a `src` folder in your project root this will be used as base.
 You can prefix the class with `~` to create the class in the currently active directory, that is, in the directory of the open file.

+### Create Interface

+Works like the *Create Class* command, but creates an interface instead of a class.

 Snippets
 --------